FAQs

 Can you drink a lot and not be an alcoholic?

 Drinking “a lot” means something different to each of us.
 So does “alcoholic.”
 People typically use “alcoholic” to refer to many types of drinking behaviors.
-While the word is still common in everyday conversation, it is not used by most health providers.
+While the word is still common in everyday conversation, it is not used by most healthcare providers.

-Health professionals use specific criteria to assess whether a person has a health condition called alcohol use disorder (AUD).
+Health professionals use specific criteria to assess if a person has a health condition called alcohol use disorder (AUD).
 A person with AUD has some level and pattern of uncontrolled and problematic drinking.
 You can drink excessively and not have an AUD.
 In fact, most people who drink excessively don’t have an AUD.
 However, people who drink excessively are at greater risk of developing an AUD later in life.
 Learn more about AUD.

 What should I do if I need help with my drinking, or I’m worried about a loved one?